edgedelta/terraform-provider-edgedelta/docs/resources/config.md

 ---
 page_title: "edgedelta_config Resource - terraform-provider-edgedelta"
 subcategory: ""
-description: "The config resource allows you to manage your Edge Delta configurations"
+description: "The edgedelta_config resource allows you to manage your Edge Delta configurations"

 ---

 # edgedelta_config (Resource)

-The `config` resource allows you to manage your Edge Delta configurations
+The `edgedelta_config` resource allows you to manage your Edge Delta configurations

 ## Example Usage